dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

     ![config.json](images/11110-ConfigJson.png)

 1. Use the values you've saved to the "**[myresources.txt](./myresources.txt)**" (the **myresources.txt** file should still be accessible in the original instance of visual studio code) to paste the required values into the config.json file.
-You can close the config.json when you are done.  **IGNORE THE POWERBI...
-SETTINGS.
-WE'LL GET TO THOSE LATER**
+You can close the config.json when you are done.

     > **Note**: The "**iotHubConnString** should be the one for your "**service**" SAS policy, that's the one with "**`SharedAccessKeyName=service`**" in it.
 This web app doesn't "manage" your iot devices, it just communicates with them as a back end service and the "service" Shared Access Policy on our IoT Hub gives the web app all the permissions it needs.
 Additonally, the **sqlLogin** is just the Azure SQL Server Login, *NOT* the Qualified SQL Login (e.g. use **sqladmin**, not **sqladmin@mic16sql**).